What You’ll Learn 🎯

 Force and force + exponential windows

-When using triggered test methods like Impact hammer or shaker bursts then you can select between Force and Force + Exponential time windows.
+When using triggered test methods such as impact hammer or shaker bursts, you can choose between two window types: Force and Force + Exponential.

-The Window length parameter affects the excitation channels only since the response channels always have a window over the full FFT block length T.
+The Window Length parameter affects only the excitation channels, as the response channels always use a window that spans the full FFT block length (T).

-The Window decay parameter is used for the Force + Exponential window type and defines the remaining relative amplitude at the end of the FFT block length.
+The Window Decay parameter is used specifically for the Force + Exponential window type and defines the remaining relative amplitude at the end of the FFT block length.

 Force window

-A Force Window is a rectangular window with a certain length relative to the FFT block length T.
+A Force Window is a rectangular window with a specific length relative to the FFT block length (T).

-For Excitation channels the Window length can be adjusted/reduced to only include a part of the duration of FFT block length T, or 100 % of T. In our example the damping is very high (signal fades out quickly), therefore we can select a smaller portion of the signal, e.g. 10 % (usually you would define a noise level first to determine it).
-Having a window length of 100 % means that all of the acquired data will be taken for calculation (all 16 384 samples of the FFT block in our example from before, the whole block).
+For excitation channels, the window length can be adjusted or reduced to include only a portion of the FFT block duration, or it can be set to use the full 100% of T. In our example, where the damping is very high (i.e., the signal fades out quickly), we can select a shorter portion of the signal—e.g., 10%—based on a predefined noise level threshold.
+Setting the window length to 100% means that the entire acquired signal will be used for the calculation (in our earlier example, this would mean all 16,384 samples of the FFT block are utilized).

-Outside the Force window length the excitation signals will be cut out completely, in order to avoid noise.
+Outside the Force window length, the excitation signals will be completely cut off to avoid noise.

 Force + exponential window

-A Force + Exponential window will apply an exponential window on the excitation channels which has a length set by the Window length.
-After the defined Window length the exponential window drops to zero for the excitation signals.
+A Force + Exponential window applies an exponential decay to the excitation channels, with the decay beginning at the point defined by the Window length.
+After this defined length, the exponential window drops to zero for the excitation signals.

-The response channels will get an exponential window over the full FFT block length, T, no matter the setting for the Window length.
+The response channels will receive an exponential window applied over the full FFT block length (T), regardless of the specified Window length.

-For both the excitation and response channels the Window decay percentage is relative to T.
+For both excitation and response channels, the Window decay percentage is relative to the total FFT block length (T).

-The picture below shows how the response window is decayed when different Window decay percentages are selected in Dewesoft .
+The image below illustrates how the response window decays based on different Window decay percentages selected in Dewesoft.

 Averaging of spectra

-The result can be improved by averaging the excitation and response spectra over a number of FFT blocks.
-Therefore, the first e.g. 5 hits in an Hammer Impact test will be recognized and taken into calculation for resulting averaged spectra.
-After the specified number of spectra are averaged then you move on to the next group of Node IDs.
+The results can be improved by averaging the excitation and response spectra over multiple FFT blocks.
+For example, during a Hammer Impact test, the first five hits (or as specified) will be recognized and used to calculate the resulting averaged spectra.
+Once the defined number of spectra have been averaged, the system will proceed to the next group of Node IDs.

 Impact hammer, roving excitation sensor